La Corvetta – Elba island

 There is a wonderful variety of activities to do in the area.
 The villa itself lies on beautiful trekking trails and a bucolic walk along these will take you to the Villa di San Martino, Napoleon Bonaparte’s summer residence and where he was held in exile.
 These trails are also perfect for mountain biking.

-A lovely beach is found a mere 600 meters downhill and a seven-minute drive away is another beach which has a beach club and restaurants.
+A lovely beach is found a seven-minute drive away, with beach club and restaurants.
 You’ll want to discover some of the island’s other 70+ beaches during your stay.
 From these you can do paddle boating, snorkeling and other water activities.
 There are also a number of charming villages to visit, adding some local charm to your stay.

 • Pool terrace covered pergola, sunbeds and changing room with shower and WC